-Assessment Assessment follows WU P1 Minimum Water Saving Performance.
+Assessment follows WU P1 Minimum Water Saving Performance.

-Supporting Documents Please provide softcopies with filename prefix as indicated on the leftmost column below.
-PA CA FA/ RFA WU_01_00 BEAM Plus NB submission template for WU 1 ✓ ✓ ✓ WU_01_01 Technical Information on Water Fixtures and Annual Potable Water Use Calculation [Appendix A] √ ✓ ✓ WU_01_02 General Building Plan (GBP) highlighting the sanitary fitting schedule and the male to female ratio [or] Calculation of no. of users using the default occupancy density (9m2/person) and male to female ratio (1:1) ✓ ✓ ✓ WU_01_03 Plumbing drawing(s) showing the types of water fixtures (e.g. mixing/ non-mixing type water taps) [or] √ - - As-fitted plumbing schematic and layout drawings (in WSD submission standard) showing the types of the as-installed water fixtures - √ ✓ WU_01_04 Specifications of each type of fixture counted in the calculation showing the specified flow rate at 5 bar √ - - WU_01_05 Catalogues of each type of fixture counted in the calculation showing the flow rate at 5 bar - ✓ ✓ WU_01_06 Specification of automation control of water fixtures (if applicable) √ - - WU_01_07 Catalogues of automatic control of water fixtures (if applicable) - √ ✓
+Supporting Documents PA FA Please provide softcopies with filename prefix as indicated on the leftmost column below.
+WU_01_00 BEAM Plus NB submission template for WU 1 ✓ ✓ WU_01_01 Technical Information on Water Fixtures and Annual Potable Water Use Calculation [Appendix A] √ √ WU_01_02 General Building Plan (GBP) highlighting the sanitary fitting schedule and the male to female ratio [or] ✓ ✓ Calculation of no. of users using the default occupancy density (9m2/person) and male to female ratio (1:1)

+WU_01_03 Plumbing schematic drawing (s) and plumbing layout drawings (in WSD submission standard ✓ ✓ WU_01_04 Specifications of each type of fixture counted in the calculation showing the specified flow rate at 5 bar √ - WU_01_05 Catalogues of each type of fixture counted in the calculation showing the flow rate at 5 bar - ~ WU_01_06 Specification of automation control of water fixtures (if applicable) √ - WU_01_07 Catalogues of automatic control of water fixtures (if applicable) - √